Authorial intent: Hypothetical intentionalism

-Extreme Intentionalism
+Hypothetical intentionalism, in contrast to the above anti-intentionalist approaches, attempts to account for the criticisms of actual intentionalism and then draw a moderated middle path between actual intentionalism and anti-intentionalism.
+It is an interpretive strategy that navigates between assuming a writer's actual intent and disregarding intent altogether, focusing instead on the best hypothesis of intent as understood by a qualified audience.
+This approach prioritizes the perspective of an intended or ideal audience, which employs public knowledge and context to infer the author's intentions.
+Hypothetical intentionalism holds that, because the reader's reasonable hypothesis of the authorial intent is paramount, even if new evidence were to come out that revealed a reader's (previously reasonable) hypothesis was factually incorrect, the reader's hypothesis would still be considered correct; if a hypothetical reading is warranted and reasonable, it is valid regardless of the actual truth of the author's intent.

-In her book Only Imagine: Fiction, Interpretation, and Imagination (2017), Kathleen Stock argues for an "extreme" focus on authorial intent in fictional texts.
-She proposes that an author's text has a certain fictional content if and only if the author intends that the reader imagines the fictional content.
-The reader has to recognize the intention and use it in the imagining process.
+Terry Barrett espouses a somewhat similar concept when he says that, "the meaning of a work of art is not limited to the meaning the artist had in mind when making the work; it can mean more or less or something different than the artist intended the work to mean."
+Barrett states that to rely on the artist's intent for an interpretation of an artwork is to put oneself in a passive role as a viewer.
+Reliance on the artists’ intent unwisely removes the responsibility of interpretation from the viewer; it also robs the viewer of the joy of interpretive thinking and the rewards of the new insights it yields into the art and the world.

 In textual criticism

 Authorial intention is of great practical concern to some textual critics.
 These are known as intentionalists and are identified with the Bowers-Tanselle school of thought.
 Their editions have as one of their most important goals the recovery of the author's intentions (generally final intentions).
 When preparing a work for the press, an editor working along the principles outlined by Fredson Bowers and G. Thomas Tanselle will attempt to construct a text that is close to the author's final intentions.
 For transcription and typesetting, authorial intentionality can be considered paramount.

 An intentionalist editor would constantly investigate the documents for traces of authorial intention.
 On one hand, it can be argued that the author always intends whatever the author writes and that at different points in time the same author might have very different intentions.
 On the other hand, an author may in some cases write something he or she did not intend.
 For example, an intentionalist would consider for emendation the following cases: